njsmith/zs/doc/index.rst

   terabytes of data; given a URL to the file, the ZS tools can efficiently locate and fetch just the parts of the file you need.

+  Try it yourself:

+  .. command-output:: zs dump --prefix="this is\\t" http://bolete.ucsd.edu/njsmith/google-books-eng-us-all-20120701-2gram.zs
+     :shell:
+     :ellipsis: 1,-1

+  [XX: replace this with the 3gram example as soon as the 3gram file finishes transferring to the web server]

 * ZS files are **ever-vigilant**: Computer hardware is simply not reliable, especially on scales of years and terabytes.
-We've seen RAID cards that would occasionally flip a single bit in the data that was being read from disk.
-How confident are you that this won't be a bit that makes a difference in your analysis?
-Standard text files provide no mechanism for detecting data corruption; gzip provides some protection, but it's only guaranteed to work if you read the entire file from start to finish, every time, and remember to check the error code.
-ZS, by contrast, protects every bit of data with 64-bit CRC checksums, and the software we distribute will never show you any data that hasn't been double-checked for correctness.
-(Fortunately, this checking is extremely fast; its cost is included in all the times quoted above).
+I've dealt with RAID cards that would occasionally flip a single bit in the data that was being read from disk.
+How confident are you that this won't be a bit that changes your results?
+Standard text files provide no mechanism for detecting data corruption.
+Gzip and other traditional compression formats provide some protection, but it's only guaranteed to work if you read the entire file from start to finish and then remember to check the error code at the end, every time.
+ZS, by contrast, protects every bit of data with 64-bit CRC checksums, and the software we distribute will never show you any data that hasn't first been double-checked for correctness.
+(Fortunately, the cost of this checking is negligible;
+  all the times quoted above include these checks).
 If it matters to you whether your analysis gets the right answer, then ZS is a good choice.

-* Relying on the ZS format creates **minimal risk**: The ZS file format is simple and :ref:`fully documented <format>`_; an average programmer with access to standard libraries could write a basic decompressor in a few hours.
-The reference implementation is BSD-licensed, undergoes exhaustive automated testing (~99% coverage) after every checkin, and includes a complete file format validator, so you can confirm that your files match the spec and be confident that they will be readable by any compliant implementation.
+* Relying on the ZS format creates **minimal risk**: The ZS file format is simple and :ref:`fully documented <format>`_; an average programmer with access to standard libraries could write a working decompressor in a few hours.
+The reference implementation is BSD-licensed, undergoes exhaustive automated testing (~99% coverage) after every checkin, and includes an exhaustive file format validator, so you can confirm that your files match the spec and be confident that they will be readable by any compliant implementation.

 * ZS files have a name **composed entirely of sibilants**: How many file formats can say *that*?